22 Types of Bats Found In California! (ID GUIDE)

 Interestingly, these bats will sometimes use their tail membranes as a pouch to catch larger insect prey.

-- Face and ears are black.
+• Their face and ears are black.
 The fur on their back ranges from yellowish to dark brown.
-The wingspan is approximately 9 to 10 inches.
+The wingspan is approximately 10 inches (25 cm).

 This bat is found in woodlands, shrublands, grasslands, and agricultural areas.
 This species leaves its roosts in rocky regions, dead trees, caverns, and buildings to forage insects in dense vegetation.